Last Updated on April 14, 2021 by Helga Dosa

 Salt and pepper

 Soften the dry mushrooms in warm water, while cleaning the others.
-Then cut the bigger ones in pieces.
-Add oil in a frying pan and let the herbs brown with the ground meat and the sausage, adding the dry mushrooms, thyme, salt and pepper.
+Then cut the bigger ones into pieces.
+Add oil in a frying pan and let the herbs brown with the ground meat and the sausage, adding the dry mushrooms, thyme, salt, and pepper.
 Sprinkle the wine and let it evaporate on a high flame adding the tomatoes and the fresh mushrooms and let it cook for another half an hour (watch the flame).
 Add salt and pepper as need it.
 In the meantime, prepare the tagliatelle al dente, drain them and, add the sauce.
-This is a very energetic dish.
+This Italian mushroom sauce recipe is a very tasty and energetic dish.
 Buon Appetito!!

-The mushrooms can, also be enjoyed on a ‘bruschetta’.
-The bruschetta is but a piece of toasted, home made, or ‘casareccio’, bread.
+The mushrooms of Castelli Romani can also be enjoyed on a ‘bruschetta’.
+The bruschetta is but a piece of toasted, homemade, or ‘casareccio’, bread.
 Usually with oil, salt and smeared with garlic but it can be made in million ways.
 With cold tomato sauce. parsley, minced garlic… outstanding!!

 Speaking about the bread: the best one around it’s the one from Genzano.
 18 bakeries make it in the same town.
 It’s the DOC of the bread or ‘IGP’ – Indicazione Geografica Protetta – Protected Geographical Indication.